mislav/hub/README.md

 Commands
 --------

-Assuming you've aliased `hub` to `git` the following commands now have
+Assuming you've aliased `hub` to `git`, the following commands now have
 superpowers:

 ### git clone